r-alekseev/kong-churnzero/README.md

 You must do so for every node in your Kong cluster.
 See the section about using LuaRocks behind a proxy if necessary, in the INSTALL.txt file.

+In short, if you're using `luarocks` execute the following:

+     luarocks install kong-churnzero

+You also need to set the `KONG_CUSTOM_PLUGINS` environment variable

+     export KONG_CUSTOM_PLUGINS=churnzero

+or if other plugins already installed

+     export KONG_CUSTOM_PLUGINS=other_plugins,churnzero

 [Back to TOC](#table-of-contents)

 ## 3. Configuration